brandonmarshal/lsx-demo-theme/logs/week15/logs-week15-day5.md

 ## Time Logs

 -   1.75 hrs - Troubleshooting and solving my broken blocks.
--   2.0 hrs - Working on my final design for query cards now that they work 100% with data
+-   2.75 hrs - Working on my final design for query cards now that they work 100% with data

 ---

 ## Notes

 -   Now that I am understanding how the blocks work in a plugin, I am starting to think of all thing possibilities.
 I am very eager to keep working on my plugin
+-   I am really happy with my fish cards now, they look really good and worked out perfectly.